 1) Still relatively expensive (but not as expensive as the latest models),

 2) Doesn’t clean laminate,

 3) Still bulkier than the Roomba.

 Watch a live video review of the Scooba 390

 Where to Buy the Scooba 390

 The best place to purchase the Scooba 390 is Amazon.com.
-With Free Shipping and the lowest retail prices, you can generally find a seller offering it for less than $500.
+With Free Shipping and the lowest retail prices, you can generally find a seller offering a great deal for it.
 This is likely a better deal than you will find in retail stores, plus the Amazon guarantee provides some additional security.